Vasquez v. Hillery: Historical context

 The original conviction of Hillery occurred in the early 1960s in California.
 At that time, America was in the middle of the Civil Rights Movement.
 Blacks were excluded from the indicting grand jury, which led Hillery to claim that he was denied equal protection rights guaranteed by the Fourteenth Amendment.
 He petitioned for a retrial on that basis.

 Legal challenge

 In 1978, Hillery filed a petition for a writ of habeas corpus in federal court, which granted the writ, citing grand jury discrimination.
 The Court of Appeals affirmed this ruling.
 In 1986, his original conviction was overturned by the U.S. Supreme Court.
 Hillery was retried later that year, and was again convicted in the second trial.
 The forensic evidence which helped convict Hillery in the second trial was examined in the 2003 episode of Forensic Files titled "Paintball".
+Hillery died on January 16, 2023, still incarcerated.

 Opinion of the Court

 Majority

 Justice Marshall delivered the opinion of the Court, stating:

 Marshall then went on to say: